Exabyte-io/documentation/docs/getting-started/ui-overview.md

 A list of all the materials you have imported, created or uploaded into your account.
 Principle actions on this screen:

-- Use the cloud icon with the down arrow to import materials into your account from cloud services
+- Use the cloud icon with the down arrow <i class="zmdi zmdi-cloud-download zmdi-hc-border"></i> to import materials into your account from cloud services
-- Use the cloud icon with the up arrow to upload materials from your computer to your account
+- Use the cloud icon with the up arrow <i class="zmdi zmdi-cloud-upload zmdi-hc-border"></i> to upload materials from your computer to your account
-- Use the large Plus icon button to create a new material
+- Use the large Plus icon button <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> to create a new material
-- Use the search icon for a simple search mechanism to filter the materials list once it become large.
+- Use the search icon <i class="zmdi zmdi-search zmdi-hc-border"></i> for a simple search mechanism to filter the materials list once it become large.

 ![Materials](../images/Materials.png "Materials")